 We utilize loose parts play in our indoor and outdoor classrooms.
 Loose parts materials include natural and synthetic materials that can be used in open-ended ways.
 Children use loose parts to explore concepts and make connections without preconceived notions of use.
 For example, a pipe has been used for tunnels, as a flagpole, oars for a ship and fishing poles.
-This also provides materials that are free from our perceived biases as adults.
+Loose parts also provide materials that are free from our perceived biases as adults.